-LED State Indication

-STOP On Stopped Flashing Faulted On Stopped

-Flashing Faulted

-On Running and up-to-speed

-KUN Flashing Running and not up-to-speed (ramping, decelerating, braking etc).
+LED State Indication On Stopped STOP Flashing Faulted On Running and up-to-speed RUN Flashing Running and not up-to-speed (ramping, decelerating, braking etc).
 ALARM Flashing Alarm condition exists.
-If condition persists, a fault occurs.
-Alarm condition exists.
 If condition persists, a fault occurs.

 Table 18: Remote Keypad LED Functions